Finding a Top Financial Advisor Firm in Westerville, Ohio

 Jericho Financial Background

 Jericho Financial is one of the younger firms on our Westerville list, as it was founded in 2017.
-It only officially registered with the SEC as an investment advisor in March of 2021.
 Ryan Bosler and Mark Faubel are the firm's two principal owners.
-Bosler serves as chief compliance officer and Faubel serves as chief operating officer.

 Jericho mainly provides its clients with financial planning services, which may also include investment management services.
 Assets are managed on a discretionary basis.